espressif/esp-iot-solution/docs/en/usb/usb_overview/usb_vid_pid.rst

 * If a product intends to use the USB logo, trademark, or references USB certification in promotional materials.

 For specific certification processes and requirements, please refer to https://www.usb.org or contact the `USB-IF Authorized Testing Laboratory <https://www.usb.org/labs>`_\ .

+In addition, for detailed steps and firmware related to USB signal quality testing, please refer to :doc:`USB Signal Quality Test <./usb_signal_quality>`